 The EpiPredict project, coordinated by Dr Pernette J. Verschure of the University of Amsterdam (UvA), has been awarded a European grant of €2.8 million for epigenetic research into resistance to endocrine (hormonal) therapy in breast cancer.
 The possibility to predict and avoid resistance to endocrine therapy will be a step closer to achieving ‘tailored therapy’ for breast cancer patients.

 Breast cancer patients with oestrogen receptor positive tumours are treated with endocrine (hormonal) therapy.
 However, resistance to endocrine therapy is a major problem.
-The researchers are focusing on this urgent problem by studying the role of epigenetics in this therapy resistance.
-They study epigenetic changes in gene functions that arise without a change in the DNA composition.
-They will use a systems medicine approach in which they record epigenetic, genetic and protein profiles in order to predict the outcome of the treatment.
+We are focusing on this urgent problem by studying the role of epigenetics in this therapy resistance.
+We study epigenetic changes in gene functions that arise without a change in the DNA composition.
+We use a systems medicine approach in which they record epigenetic, genetic and protein profiles in order to predict the outcome of the treatment.

 The participants are sub-divided into beneficiaries (direct partners), where the PhD students are appointed, and partner organisations (associated partners).
 The beneficiaries are: the University of Amsterdam (NL), Imperial College London (UK), the Deutsches Krebs-forschungs Zentrum (DE), the University of Milano-Bicocca (IT), the University Medical Center Groningen, the Hungarian Academy of Sciences (HU) and Epiontis Ltd (DE).
 The partner organisations are: Synvolux Therapeutics Ltd (NL), the Fraunhofer-Chalmers Research Centre (SE), FH-JOANNEUM Ltd (AT), AHT Management Ltd (HU), the Rathenau Institute (NL), Biotecture (NL), ClinicaGeno Ltd (UK) and the Eidgenössische Technische Hochschule Zürich (CH).
 The project grant covers employment costs, research, training, management, travel and participation in symposia.